 As Nancy pushed, the doula asked if I wanted to help out.
 She showed me how to pour the almond oil and massage the vaginal opening to facilitate the passing of the skull-less brain.
 As I did this, it became clear that an entire baby’s head was appearing from my wife-at-the-time’s undercarriage.
 Wow, he’s got a skull!
 I thought jubilantly.

-It turns out that when the plates in the baby’s skull are crushed together as the head is being rammed though the birth canal, not only does the scalp bunch up and resemble a brain in shape, but the reduced oxygen supply caused by the constriction also make the skin blue-gray.
-The experts in the pre-natal classes could have taught me about this instead making me think that I knew how to “coach,” which would only lead to countless experiences of being derided and belittled by women who couldn’t conceive of a man providing any useful input in the production of a baby.
+It turns out that when the plates in the baby’s skull are crushed together as the head is being rammed through the birth canal, not only does the scalp bunch up and resemble a brain in shape, but the reduced oxygen supply caused by the constriction also make the skin blue-gray.
+The experts in the pre-natal classes could have taught me about this instead of making me think that I knew how to “coach,” which would only lead to countless experiences of being derided and belittled by women who couldn’t conceive of a man providing any useful input in the production of a baby.

 Several years later, I was at a party in the UK, mildly inebriated after drinking a couple of beers, when I decided to demonstrate the plough, a yoga position where you lie on your back with your knees next to your ears.
 If it wasn’t part of yoga, it would be considered a sex position for someone who is “bottoming” and wants to get a really good view of the penetration.